Hitting the road or catching a flight to celebrate the holidays this year?

-But if you’re trying to eat healthy, dining away from home can derail even the best intentions.
-From endless cruise ship buffets to fast food joints along highways, the open road can feel more like an obstacle course than an escape.
+If you’re trying to eat healthy, dining while traveling and away from home can derail even the best of intentions.
+Whether you find yourself famished at the airport or are tempted by fast food joints along the interstate, the challenges are there.
 What are hungry people – with one eye on their health – to do?

 “Nutrition doesn't have to be perfect to be successful.
 Most of us aren’t going to lose weight while traveling,” she conceded.
 But we can at least try to keep things balanced.